Ashwin-RH/Expense-Tracker/README.md

 # 💰 StashUp (Expense Tracker)

-A full-stack Expense Tracker web application that allows users to add, track, and manage their daily expenses and incomes with ease.
+A full-stack personal finance web application — built to help users add, track, and manage their daily expenses and incomes with ease.

 ## 📌 Features